Sistava

 The trade-off for a solo seller is that Lindy expects you to design the workflows.
 It is closer to a powerful automation builder than a hire that figures out the selling for you, and its memory is workflow state rather than a rich record of each relationship.
 If you enjoy wiring up triggers and know exactly what you want automated, it is excellent.
 If you want someone to own the pipeline without you architecting it, it is more setup than a managed employee.

-3. Apollo.io: prospecting database with light sequencing
+Apollo.io: prospecting database with light sequencing

 Apollo is data-first, not a hire.
 It hands you contacts and lets you send sequences, but it does not own the relationship, time the next consultative touch, or remember the nuance of a paused deal.
 For a consultant who sells on warmth rather than volume, it is a useful list source you pair with something that actually executes the follow-up thoughtfully, not a replacement for a seller.
+Treat it as the top of your funnel rather than the whole engine.

-4. Salesforge Agent Frank: autonomous AI SDR for email outreach
+Salesforge Agent Frank: autonomous AI SDR for email outreach

 Agent Frank by Salesforge operates as an autonomous AI SDR that prospects, sends personalized email at volume, follows up, and books meetings continuously.
 For a founder whose growth motion really is high-volume cold email, it is a focused, capable agent that takes the outbound grind off your plate end to end.
+It is designed to run on its own, which is exactly what you want if cold email is your primary channel and you have inbox infrastructure to support it.

 For a consultant who sells consultatively, the fit is narrower.
 Agent Frank is built around cold email volume, not warm relationship nurturing, and the pricing reflects a serious outbound budget rather than a side-of-desk hire.
 It does one thing well.
 If your selling is relationship-led and lower-volume, a broader AI employee that also handles inbound, replies, and memory across channels is a better match than a dedicated cold-email engine.

-5. Artisan (Ava): a full AI SDR built for sales teams
+Artisan (Ava): a full AI SDR built for sales teams

 For most solo founders and consultants, Artisan is simply priced and scoped for a different buyer.
 Plans run into thousands of dollars a month and implementations usually involve a sales conversation, which is a heavy commitment for a one-person seller billing between deals.
 It is the strongest pick on this list for a funded team running high-volume outbound, and the weakest fit for a bootstrapped consultant selling a handful of warm relationships.